 Fire Dynamics Simulator (FDS) is a computer program that solves the governing equations of fluid dynamics with a particular emphasis on fire and smoke transport.
 Smokeview is a companion program that produces images and animations of the FDS calculations.
-Version 1 of FDS/Smokeview was publicly released in February 2000, Version 2 in December 2001, and Version 3 in November 2002.
-The present version of FDS/Smokeview is Version 4, which was released in July 2004.
+Version 1 of FDS/Smokeview was publicly released in February 2000, version 2 in December 2001, and version 3 in November 2002.
+The present version of FDS/Smokeview is 4, released in July 2004.
 Changes in the version number correspond to major changes in the physical model or input parameters.
 For minor changes and bug fixes, incremental versions are released, referenced according to fractions of the integer version number.
-Version 4.06 was used for the current study.